ggandor/leap.nvim/README.md

 denominator, its goal being to establish a new standard interface for moving around in the visible editor area in Vim-like editors.

+Compared to Lightspeed, Leap

+* is just as efficient in the common case, and almost as efficient generally;
+  all the really important features are there
+* has less complexity and configuration options
+* has a smaller and simpler visual footprint; it feels like using Sneak

 ## Status

 Leap is not stable yet - expect breaking changes in the API from time to time.